shannonpkong/shannonkong.github.io/_pages/talks.md

 ## Talks:
 ------

-  Gibson, S. P. (2022, July).
+  <b>Gibson, S. P.</b> (2022, July).
 Exploring whether a bilingual advantage exists for 8-to-36-month-old infants in the UK.
 In Diane Poulin Dubois’ (Chair), <i>New perspectives on the cognitive bilingual advantage in infancy </i>[Symposium].
 International Congress of Infant Studies, Ottawa, Canada.

-  Gibson, S. P. & Gonzalez-Gomez, N. (2021, November). <i>Two-to-one mapping: An alternative model of the mutual exclusivity bias in bilingual infants.</i> Invited talk at CamPAL.
+  <b>Gibson, S. P.</b> & Gonzalez-Gomez, N. (2021, November). <i>Two-to-one mapping: An alternative model of the mutual exclusivity bias in bilingual infants.</i> Invited talk at CamPAL.

 ## Poster presentations:
 ------